 You may have seen these bayonet/car tyre adapters on eBay in recent months (left).
 The bayonet end clamps into your IK’s raft valve (won’t work on Boston valves).
 The other end is a regular Schrader valve like on your car/bike wheel.
 Attach that to your 12-volt Halfords tyre compressor and you can inflate your IK from your car battery.
 No more of that effortful, back-breaking pumping!

 Me, I’ve never seen the value of electric pumps for IKs.
+(Packrafts are another matter).
 You can only use them near a power source, or the rechargeable battery will run out.
-And how hard is inflating an IK with a good barrel pump anyway?
-As IKs catch on with more mainstream recreational users (whose cheap boats may come with a rubbish pump), it seems some think manual pumping is too tiring.
+And how hard and slow is inflating an IK with a good barrel pump anyway?
+As IKs catch on with more mainstream recreational users (whose cheap boats may come with a rubbish pump), some find manual pumping too tiring.
 What is this world coming too?!

 The difference between tyres and IKs:

-That’s up to five times more volume in an IK but at a tenth of the pressure.
+That’s up to five times more volume in an IK, but at a tenth of the pressure.
 I would guess the swept volume of my better-than-average car pump (left) is 3–5cc.
-My Bravo RED 4 barrel pump is 2 x 2000cc (it pumps on the up and the down stroke).
+My Bravo RED 4 barrel pump is 2 x 2000cc (it pumps on the up and the down strokes).

 Even if my 12-volt compressor whizzes along at 1001rpm, it will still take a long, long time to fill a 160-litre IK floor.
 But for a fiver, I thought I’d prove myself right.

-The easiest way was to pump my Seawave’s floor to the point the PRV purged at about 3psi.
-The actual psi is immaterial but it’s consistant.
+The easiest way was to pump up my Seawave’s floor to the point the PRV purged at about 3psi.
+The actual psi is immaterial but it’s consistent.

 No surprise: it took less than a minute to pump up the 160-litre floor with the barrel.
 With my car tyre pump it took over 7 minutes.